 Walk down the steep hillside to the little 12x12 insulated cabin, which is extended with a deck.
 If you enjoy glamping this rustic, non-electric cabin hangs off of a rock ledge and is supported by trees.
-The location is peaceful, private, and serene with more than an acre of total seclusion.
+Whether rain or shine, this location is peaceful, private, and serene with more than an acre of total seclusion.
 Dogwood trees hang gracefully over the deck.
 Larger trees dapple the large site with partial shade.
-Wade into the shallow stream, sit on the deck, rest near the fire pit, or sit on the tree swings or hammocks, and listen to the little stream babbling near by.
+Wade into the shallow stream, sit on the deck, rest near the fire pit, or sit on the tree swings and hammocks, and listen to the little stream, that borders the camp.

 The interior of the cabin is small, simple, but comfortable and includes a loft with a queen sized bed, and a futon double bed on the main floor.
 The futon can also be two single beds.
 The kitchen includes cabinets for storage and a place for food preparation.
 We have added a few essentials, food items and cooking equipment, to make your stay easier.
 There is also a small, propane Coleman cooking stove available for your use.
 There are two oil lamps, tea candles, and solar lights for your convenience.
 These do not provide lighting bright enough for reading.

 The paths have some solar lights along them so you can find your way in the dark.
 It is very, very dark at night.
-Please bring a flashlight or battery powered torch so you can walk the paths at night.
+Please bring a flashlight or battery powered torch so you can walk the paths after sunset.

 For those in your company who prefer a more primitive camping experience, there is plenty of room to pitch a tent or two.